Phaide/Secure-Chat-App/client/README.md

 ## Description

 Secure Chat App (SCA or another unnamed project) is a Python 3 peer-to-peer (P2P) chat app, secured by end-to-end encryption.
-It is very similar in its conception to Ethereum Whisper.
+It is very similar in its conception to [Ethereum Whisper](https://geth.ethereum.org/docs/whisper/how-to-whisper) and to the [Scuttlebutt Protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/).

-## Concepts

-### Message

-A message is a block of utf-8 text.

-### Envelope

-An envelope contains a compressed and encrypted message.
-The encryption is asymetric, meaning only the intended recipient can read its content.

-### Node

-A node is a client running the application.
-It can send and receive messages.

 ## Requirements